Personal Care Services

 The Next Step Is To Determine Your Eligibility

-Liberty Healthcare of North Carolina has been chosen by your State Medicaid agency, the Division of Medical Assistance, as their partner in administering the Independent Assessment program for Medicaid beneficiaries who may be eligible for Personal Care Services (PCS).
+Liberty Healthcare of North Carolina has been chosen by your State Medicaid agency, NC Medicaid, as their partner in administering the Independent Assessment program for Medicaid beneficiaries who may be eligible for Personal Care Services (PCS).
 Our job, simply put, is to evaluate your eligibility for this program.

 First: Processing The Request